TejasLamba2006/Raven-T/README.md

 ### Player

 - 🆕 **AntiFireball** - Automatically shoots fireballs back at the player who shot them.
+- 🔥 **AutoTools** - Automatically selects the best tool for the block you're mining.
+(Now less buggy, detects enchants and has more options)

+### Other

+- 🆕 **RotationHandler** - Allows you to manage rotation for the client.
+- 🔥 **SlotHandler** - Allows you to manage inventory slots for the client.
 ## Contributing

 To contribute code, follow [this guide](https://gist.github.com/MarcDiethelm/7303312#file-contributing-md).
 Ideally, work on the latest `dev` branch.
 If you have any questions, feel free to ask in the [Discord](https://discord.gg/RV6sWX9d7p).